mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/fur.rst

 .. image:: /images/brush-tips/Krita-brushtips-fur_07.png
     :alt: Fur brush with the color source to gradient and mix option.

-On tumblr it was suggested this could be used to do `this tutorial <https://vimeo.com/78183651>`_.
-Basically, you can also combine this with the lighter color blending mode and wraparound mode to make making grass-textures really easy!
+You can also combine this with the lighter color blending mode and wraparound mode to make making grass-textures really easy!